Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous

 \section{Proofs for Concentration of Markovian Stochastic Approximation (Section~\ref{sec:SA})}

 Section \ref{sec:cond_n0_sa} discusses the conditions that the parameter $n_0$ must satisfy for the results in Section~\ref{sec:SA} to hold.
-Hence, these conditions will be assumed to be satisfied while performing analysis in Section~\ref{sec:app_pf_sec_SA} and Section~\ref{sec:aux_SA}.
+Henceforth, while performing analysis, it will be assumed that the parameter $n_0$ has been chosen sufficiently large so that it satisfies these conditions.